8base/old-documentation/docs/8base-console/custom-functions/README.md

 ```

 ### Timeouts
 All custom functions types have maximum 20 seconds execution time.
 After the execution time limit is reached the execution times out and returns an error.
-Please let us know if you have a use case where you need more than 20 seconds continuous execution.
+If you need more than 20 seconds of continuous execution you can increase your timeout up to 900 seconds by specifying it in `8base.yml` .
+Check out the example in [Config](/docs/development-tools/dev-env/8base-yml) section of documentation.

 In some cases, you can reach a timeout when executing several functions sequentially, in order not to await them you can spawn background tasks using the `context.invokeFunction` API [described here](/docs/8base-console/custom-functions/tasks).